When our kids act up, most of us get annoyed. And when they really act out, most of us get angry.

 So we think the message is that we should vanquish the enemy -- our own child!

-In fact, the message when your child gets upset is that he needs your help, even if he's being impossible.
+In fact, the message when your child gets upset is actually that he needs your help, even if he's being impossible.
 (Especially when he's being impossible!)

 So how can you stay cool when your kid acts up, instead of sliding toward the dark side?